jbinkley60/MezzmoKodiPlugin/README.txt

 2.2.1.8 7/9/2025

-- Improved whitelist actor length testing to fix a bug where an actor name that contained only white spaces could cause an exception error when browsing the playlist that contained the bad entry..
+- Improved whitelist actor length testing to fix a bug where an actor name that contained only white spaces could cause an exception error when browsing the playlist that contained the bad entry.
 - Added support for the latest versions of Kodi 22 Piers MyVideos135.db
 - Fixed bug introduced in v2.2.1.7 that would cause some local trailers not to be written to the addon database.